DevMasterAGI/DevMasterAGI/README.md

 **💞️ I’m looking to collaborate on…**

-* Developing the most advanced AI & AGI calculator
+* Developing the most advanced AI & AGI Agents
 * Other open source AI and ML projects
 * Research projects on AGI, AI, and ML